ds5110/rdata/docs/answers.md

 * Investigate "ratio of training to test data"
 * Investigate "noise"
 * QUESTION: Can you find a scenario where training loss noticeably exceeds testing loss?
+* ANSWER:
+  * without any noise -- training and test loss are exactly zero
+  * with a lot of noise the effect is there, but it's not large
+    * ratio: training data 80%
+    * noise: 50
+    * test loss is 0.030
+    * training loss is 032

 ## Classification